-The large size of the TESS pixels (21") necessitates a careful study of neighbouring regions in order to determine if there are stars blended in to the TESS photometric data.
-In such cases, planet transits can be mimicked by other stellar configurations (e.g., Lillo-Box et al. 2012; Howell et al. 2011; Lillo-Box et al. 2014; Furlan et al. 2017).
-Gaia shows TOI-836 to be a relatively isolated star, with no neighbours with $\Delta T{mag} < 6$ in the photometric aperture to within its sensitivity limits (see Figure 1).
-To probe regions very close to TOI-836 (< 1.5"), where Gaia is known to be incomplete, we use direct imaging from large ground-based telescopes.
+The large size of the TESS pixels (21 arcsec) necessitates a careful study of neighbouring regions in order to determine if there are stars blended in to the TESS photometric data.
+In such cases, planet transits can be mimicked by other stellar configurations (e.g. Howell et al. 2011; Lillo-Box, Barrado & Bouy 2012; Lillo-Box, Barrado & Bouy 2014; Furlan et al. 2017).
+Gaia shows TOI-836 to be a relatively isolated star, with no neighbours with $\Delta T{\rm mag} < 6$ in the photometric aperture to within its sensitivity limits (see Fig. 1).
+To probe regions very close to TOI-836 (< 1.5 arcsec), where Gaia is known to be incomplete, we use direct imaging from large ground-based telescopes.

 TOI-836 was imaged by multiple telescopes and instruments in order to check for close companions.
-This imaging includes Gemini-Zorro and Gemini-'Alopeke (Scott et al. 2021), VLT-NaCo (Rousset et al. 2003), Keck-2-NIRC2 (Ciardi et al. 2015) and SOAR-HRCam (Ziegler et al. 2020).
-These imaging data are publicly available from the ExoFOP-TESS website.
-The conclusion from all of these imaging data is that TOI-836 has no close companions outside a separation of 0.2 ".
+This imaging includes Gemini-Zorro and Gemini-'Alopeke (Scott et al. 2021), VLT-NaCo (Rousset et al. 2003), Keck-2-NIRC2 (Ciardi et al. 2015), and SOAR-HRCam (Ziegler et al. 2020).
+These imaging data are publicly available